cliviu74/wallbox/README.md

 ### getSessionList(chargerId, startDate, endDate)

 - provides the list of charging sessions between startDate and endDate
-- startDate and endDate are provided in python datetime format
+- startDate and endDate are provided in Python datetime format

 ## Simple example